Beverley Minster: History

 The minster owes its origin and much of its subsequent importance to Saint John of Beverley, Bishop of York (706–714?), who founded a monastery locally c.
 700 and whose remains still lie in a vault beneath the nave.
 Archaeological excavations in 1979–82 confirmed that a major church stood on or near the present minster site from c.
 700 to c.
 850. That last date could support a tradition of the sacking of the monastery by Vikings.

 Another tradition attributes to King Æthelstan the refoundation of the monastery as a collegiate church of secular canons.
 The establishment of a major minster and its privileges was more likely a gradual process but, by the early 11th century, Bishop John's tomb had become a major pilgrimage centre.
 He was canonised in 1037, and his cult encouraged the growth of a town around the minster.
 The archbishops of York, the lords of Beverley throughout the Middle Ages, secured grants for four annual fairs which enhanced the town's trading role.
 From the 12th century Beverley was a major exporter of wool to the Low Countries.

 A 12th-century charter indicates substantial rebuilding work following the canonisation of St John of Beverley in 1037.
-Archbishop Kynesige (1051–60) added a high stone tower; his successor Ealdred (1060–69) expanded the church with a new presbytery.
+Cynesige (Archbishop 1051–60) added a high stone tower; his successor Ealdred (1060–69) expanded the church with a new presbytery.
 He also installed a painted and gilded ceiling from the presbytery to the tower.
 Nothing remains of this Anglo-Saxon church, and no records of building work under the Normans survive.
 However, large quantities of Norman masonry have been found in excavations throughout the town, and four large arches built behind the nave triforium during the 14th century are composed of reused Norman voussoirs (wedge-shaped stones).

 In 1067/68 Gamel, Sheriff of York was informed in a writ by William the Conqueror that Archbishop Ealdred should draw up a privilegium for the lands belonging to the church of St John of Beverley and that they shall be free from the demands of the king, his reeves, and all his men, except for those of the archbishop and priests of the church.)

 Saint Thomas Becket of Canterbury (December 1119 or 20 – December 1170) was named Provost of Beverley in 1154.